 - Biases introduced by sample preparation your sequencing is only as good as your experimental design and DNA extraction.
-Also, remember that your sample will be put through several cycles of PCR before sequencing.
+Also, remember that sometimes samples will be put through several cycles of PCR before sequencing (unless they are PCR-free libraries).
 This also introduces a potential source of bias. - High AT or GC content sequences this reduces the complexity of the sequence and can result in higher error rates. - Homopolymeric sequences long stretches of a single base can make it difficult to determine phasing and pre-phasing rates.
 This can introduce errors in determining the precise length of a hompolymeric stretch of sequence.
-This much more of a problem on the 454 and lon Torrent than Illumina platforms but still worth bearing in mind.
-Especially if you encounter indels which have been called in homopolymeric tracts. - Some motifs can cause loops and other steric clashes
+(This much more of a problem on the old 454 and Ion Torrent than Illumina platforms, but is still worth bearing in mind).
+Especially if you encounter indels which have been called in homopolymeric tracts.

+• Some motifs can cause loops and other steric clashes.

-See Nakamura et al. Sequence-specific error profile of Illumina sequencers Nuc.
+See Nakamura et al, Sequence-specific error profile of Illumina sequencers Nuc.
 Acid Res. first published online May 16, 2011 doi:10.1093/nar/gkr344